ADesprets/TLS/README.md

 * der - Binary encoding
 * p7b - PKCS7 based store

-To configure SSL/TLS, you need to add the server certificate if not present (or a parent in the chain of certificate) into the trust store of the client (red arrow).
+To configure SSL/TLS, you need to add the server certificate if not present (or a parent in the chain of certificates) into the trust store of the client (red arrow).
-If you use mutual SSL/TLS, you need to add the client certificate if not present (or a parent in the chain of certificate) on the trust store of the server (green arrow).
+If you use mutual SSL/TLS, you need to add the client certificate if not present (or a parent in the chain of certificates) on the trust store of the server (green arrow).

 ![Trust store and key store](./images/trust-key-stores.png)